-The Clinical Psychology Residency Consortium is accredited by the American Psychological Association.
-It has several emphasis areas in child and adult clinical psychology located at the University of Oklahoma Health Sciences Center and the OKC VA Health Care System.
-This year there will be 10 positions across 9 different emphasis areas.
-The Adult emphasis areas located at the OKC VA include Chronic Mental Illness (1 position), Family Mental Health (1 position) Geropsychology (1 position), Health Psychology (1 position), Primary Care Mental Health (1 position), and Post Traumatic Stress Disorder (1 position).
-The Child emphasis areas include Pediatric Psychology (2 positions) located at Children's Hospital, and Clinical Child (1 position), located at the Child Study Center.
-We have an additional Psych-Oncology (1 position) emphasis area which includes adult and pediatric clinical training experiences.
+The Clinical Psychology Residency is accredited by the American Psychological Association.
+It has several emphasis areas in child and health clinical psychology located at the University of Oklahoma Health Sciences Center.
+This year there will be 6 positions across 3 different emphasis areas.
+The Child emphasis areas include Pediatric Psychology (2 positions) located at Children's Hospital; Clinical Child (1 position), located at the Child Study Center; and a Psych-Oncology (1 position) emphasis area which includes adult and pediatric clinical training experiences.

 The aim of the Clinical Psychology Residency program is to provide the Residents with advanced skills and competencies necessary to function independently as licensed health service psychologists.
-See Application and Selection section and Adult, Child, and Pediatric Psychology areas for more information.
+For a more detailed description of the program and its emphasis areas, please see the brochure listed below.

 Those applicants interested in clinical neuropsychology are directed to HERE to see information on the Clinical Neuropsychology Residency Program.

-Diversity, equity and inclusion are critical to the healthcare systems and training programs at the University of Oklahoma Health Sciences Center (OUHSC) and the OKC VA.
+Diversity, equity, and inclusion are critical to the healthcare systems and training programs at the University of Oklahoma Health Sciences Center (OUHSC).
 Therefore, we strive to create a learning community where residents and faculty of all backgrounds feel welcome and supported.